Home

 Otherwise known as the Policia Nacional, this force is nationwide and deals with slightly more serious crime than the local one.
 They patrol mainly urban areas and may be called upon in the event of serious street crime such as violent robbery and rape etc.

-Wearing white shirts and black trousers, they cruise the streets in a black and white car.
+Wearing black shirts and trousers, they cruise the streets in a black and white car.

 Usually, most officers will possess some form of broken English, but, when dealing with them, a good grasp of Spanish would be a definite advantage.